moyilpapa/PENTIII/README.md

 - **Rate limiting is per-IP and in-process by default** (`RATE_LIMIT_PER_MINUTE` / `RATE_LIMIT_SCAN_PER_MINUTE`).
 If you run more than one worker process, that state isn't shared between them — set `RATE_LIMIT_DISABLE=1` and rate-limit at your reverse proxy instead.
-- Consider whether `ENABLE_SQLMAP` and `ALLOW_PRIVATE_TARGETS` should stay off in the deployed environment even if you use them locally — both widen the blast radius of a leaked key.
+- Consider whether `ALLOW_PRIVATE_TARGETS` should stay off in the deployed environment even if you use it locally — it widens the blast radius of a leaked key.

-The SSRF guard runs at two layers for anything this Python process fetches directly, and a third for sqlmap specifically:
+The SSRF guard runs at two layers for anything this Python process fetches directly:

 1. `assert_safe_target()` validates the URL a caller supplies, up front, before a scan starts.